radu-constantin/neighborhood-app.github.io/challenges/index.md

 nav_order: 5
 ---

-As with any complex endeavour, the development of _Neighbourhood_ presented it's own challenges that the team had to succesfully navigate in order to be able to present a finished product.
-Among these was the implementation of a real-time in-app notification service and a localization system for each neighborhood.
+As with any complex endeavour, the development of <span style="color:#FF0054">Neighbourhood</span> presented its own set of challenges that the team had to navigate.
+Among these was the creation of a solid development pipeline, the implementation of a real-time in-app notification service and a localization system for each neighborhood.